 Most big pizza chains are expanding their menus to accommodate those with gluten allergies and sensitivities.
 For example, Papa John’s, Pizza Hut, Domino’s, and Mod Pizza all have GF options.
 Ordering from these pizzerias will allow you to enjoy your next pizza party!

-Papa John's gluten-free pizza dough is made with sorghum, rice, and tapioca flour instead of wheat-based flour.
-Since Papa John's menu consists mainly of gluten-filled pizzas, there is a risk of cross-contamination.
+Papa John’s gluten-free pizza dough is made with sorghum, rice, and tapioca flour instead of wheat-based flour.
+So, if you can guess, the answer to the question of, “Does Papa Johns’s have cauliflower crust pizza?” would be no. Since Papa John’s menu consists mainly of gluten-filled pizzas, there is a risk of cross-contamination.
 This option is best for those who are non-celiac.
-Papa John's GF pizza is thinner than their other crusts, but is a good combination of crispy and chewy!
-You might even forget you're eating gluten-free.
+Papa John’s GF pizza is thinner than their other crusts but is a good combination of crispy and chewy!
+You might even forget you’re eating gluten-free.

-Pizza Hut has partnered with Udi's to make gluten-free pizzas.
-The only downfall is that they are currently only available in one-third of Pizza Huts nationwide.
-Unless you are in a pinch, you can save some money by baking a Udi's pizza at home with your own sauce and mozzarella cheese!
+Pizza Hut has partnered with Udi’s to make gluten-free pizzas.
+The only downfall is that they are currently only available in one-third of Pizza Hut’s nationwide.
+Does Pizza Hut have cauliflower crust for their gluten-free options?
+Unfortunately, not yet, but there are plenty of gluten-free specialty pizza options you can enjoy here.
+Unless you are in a pinch, you can save money by baking a Udi’s pizza at home with your own sauce and mozzarella cheese!

 Domino’s gluten-free pizza crust is made primarily with rice flour, but similar to Papa John’s, the crusts are likely exposed to cross-contamination, so those with celiac are not encouraged to order from Domino’s.
 This pizza is sweeter and chewier than other gluten-free pizza crusts, but overall, it is a good option for delivery.